 We are not harming any of your rights and interests.

-We do not share your information with any other organisations or individuals unless we are when obliged to by law, for purposes of national security, taxation and criminal investigations and in the following instances:
+Other than in the following instances we do not share your information with any other organizations or individuals unless we are obliged to by law, for purposes of national security, taxation or criminal investigations:

-And, we will never sell or rent your personal information to other organisations.
+And we will never sell or rent your personal information to other organizations.